eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows_cmake.rst

 Global installation
 -------------------

-To install |eddsrecord| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Dev-Utils`, :code:`DDS-Pipe`, and :code:`fastdds-spy`
+To install |espy| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Dev-Utils`, :code:`DDS-Pipe`, and :code:`fastdds-spy`

 ..
 External links